SalishSeaCast/docs/work_env/python_notes.rst

 .. _Exploring netCDF Datasets Using xarray.ipynb: https://nbviewer.jupyter.org/urls/bitbucket.org/salishsea/tools/raw/tip/analysis_tools/Exploring%20netCDF%20Datasets%20Using%20xarray.ipynb

 `xarray`_ uses the `netCDF4-python`_ library so it is capable of accessing netCDF datasets from either local files or from ERDDAP servers.
-The :py:class:`xarray.Dataset` object hides many of the low level details of the :py:class:`netcdf$.Dataset` objects to provide a more Pythonic interface to the dataset that is heavily inspired by `pandas`_.
+The :py:class:`xarray.Dataset` object hides many of the low level details of the :py:class:`netcdf4.Dataset` objects to provide a more Pythonic interface to the dataset that is heavily inspired by `pandas`_.
 Like :kbd:`panada` variables, :kbd:`xarray` variables have a :py:meth:`plot` method that makes quick visualization of datasets very easy.

 :kbd:`xarray` provides sophisticated handling of the time coordinate of datasets.